History of St James’

 In his speech the Master, John Bazley White said the building of a new Church was not for ambition or grandeur but so that ‘the pure and undefiled gospel could be preached until we and our children are no more’.

 The limited size of the building plot was not the only constraint on the construction of St James’.
 Built by Dove Brothers of Islington for the sum of £8,400, funds were limited and the original baptistery was never completed.
 Unable to afford an organ, the congregation were accompanied by a harmonium.
 The original ring of six bells was the personal gift of Baroness Burdett-Coutts.

-On 5 May 1875 St James’ Prebend Street was consecrated by the Bishop of London, John Jackson.
-The external walls were dressed in Kentish rag stone and the plain Bath stone interior was relieved by limestone (red Mansfield) columns.
+On 5th May 1875 St James’ Prebend Street was consecrated by the Bishop of London, John Jackson.
+The external walls were dressed in Kentish rag stone and the plain Bath stone interior was relieved by limestone columns.
 The octagonal east wall was decorated with earth coloured polychrome bricks and featured the Creed and the Ten Commandments.
-An effigy of William Lamb, dated 1612, was transferred from Lamb’s chapel and placed above the west door.